john-sprague/portfolio-john-sprague/system-design/api-design/foundations.md

 ---

-### Take Home Coding

-1. Deploy an API with a GET ‘hello  world’ route.
+### Take Home 1.
+Deploy an API with a GET ‘hello  world’ route.
 Based on client request, return JSON or HTML.
 Add a POST route.
 Create a cookie for the user’s session.

 #### Solution